Dental Checkups – Hoover, AL

 Do You Need to Prepare for a Dental Exam?

 Make sure to practice good dental care prior to your dental exam.
-This is done by brushing twice a day and flossing at least once a day, as recommend by Dr. Moulton.
+This is done by brushing twice a day and flossing at least once a day, as recommended by Dr. Moulton.
 Please clean your teeth beforehand on the day of your appointment.
 It is more helpful to remove plaque before your visit so that our team can focus on the more difficult areas that you aren’t able to reach.
 Furthermore, having pertinent information on hand regarding your medical history, insurance coverage, and current dental care methods always make our job easier.
 We don’t want you to feel embarrassed about your current oral care habits; our team is never here to judge you.
 Instead, we’d much rather work with you by giving advice intended to improve your oral care habits!
 Once your exam is over, please be prepared to schedule a follow-up or checkup appointment.